Utah Utes Logo

 Utah Utes Logo 1988

-The main change in the logo is related to the color of the letter U, which turned from pink to red.
+The main change in the logo is the color of the letter U, which has changed from pink to red.
 This change shifted the focus from a theme of childhood towards a fierce struggle for leadership.
-As a result, the emblem gained a more vibrant and lively “sound.”
+As a result, the emblem gained a more vibrant, livelier “sound.”

 2003 – today